-Attempts to source data from a currently mapped buffer object will generate an INVALID_OPERATION error.
+Any GL command that attempts to read data from a buffer object will fail and generate an INVALID_OPERATION error if the object is mapped at the time the command is issued.

-2.9.2 Array Indices in Buffer Objects
+2.9.3 Array Indices in Buffer Objects

 Blocks of array indices may be stored in buffer objects with the same format options that are supported for client-side index arrays.
 Initially zero is bound to ELEMENT_ARRAY_BUFFER, indicating that DrawElements and DrawRangeElements are to source their indices from arrays passed as their indices parameters, and that MultiDrawElements is to source its indices from the array of pointers to arrays passed in as its indices parameter.